4. Gaia-X Operating Model

 The Gaia-X compliance is defined as the process of going through and validating the set of automatically enforceable rules to achieve the minimum level of Self-Description compatibility in terms of:

-- file format and syntax.
+- serialization format and syntax.

 - cryptographic signature validation.